WheatEpigenomics/DeepWheat/README.md

 DeepWheat, a two-part deep learning framework—DeepEXP and DeepEPI—that enables precise, tissue-specific prediction of gene expression.
 DeepEXP leverages multi-omic inputs to achieve high accuracy, especially for tissue-specific genes, while DeepEPI predicts epigenomic features directly from DNA sequence, facilitating model transfer across varieties.
 DeepWheat further identifies regulatory variants with strong expression effects, supporting targeted CRE editing and providing a versatile toolset for functional genomics and trait improvement in crops.
 ![image](https://github.com/user-attachments/assets/f37ae380-d3a9-40d8-a880-532703c0ceb5)
 # DeepEpi  Install and Usage Guide
-DeepEXP was developed based on Basenji-3.9.
+DeepEpi was developed based on Basenji-3.9.
 You can view and install the dependencies via environment-deepepi.yml for conda.
 The codebase is compatible with the latest TensorFlow 2
 conda env create -f environment-deepepi.yml
 conda install tensorflow (or tensorflow-gpu)
 python setup.py develop --no-deps

 # DeepExp  Install and Usage Guide
-DeepEXP was developed using Python 3.8 and various scientific computing dependencies, which can be viewed and installed via conda.
+DeepExp was developed using Python 3.8 and various scientific computing dependencies, which can be viewed and installed via conda.
 The codebase is compatible with TensorFlow 2.8.
 wget https://zenodo.org/records/15765929/files/DeepExp_env.tar.gz
 tar -xzf DeepExp_env.tar.gz -C ~/apps/DeepExp_env
 cd ~/apps/DeepExp_env